vuejs/eslint-plugin-vue/docs/rules/prop-name-casing.md

 # vue/prop-name-casing
 > enforce specific casing for the Prop name in Vue components

-- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
+- :gear: This rule is included in all of `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details